 We had 28 members at our LWVMC Annual Meeting last night.
 We were sorry that we had to hold our second zoom Annual Meeting.
 We look forward to holding in-person meetings again soon.
 This was our member recognition section of the program.
 Thank you so much League members.
 You all are so great.
 Thank you Priscilla Burnham for orchestrating the awards and thank you Jane Pajot for your beautiful artwork and Marge Forslin for you creative graphic design and framing of the certificates.

 Marquette County LWV Membership Committee organized a drive through “swag bag” event for members to stop by to pick up some treats and items for the Annual Meeting.

 League of Women Voters of Michigan State Convention

 Local League members attended the LWVMI State Convention on May 21 and 22nd.
 It was the first virtual convention held by LWVMI.
 Local members from Marquette County were recognized for their contributions to the League: Sandy Breitenbach for Voter Services, Janet Joswiak for her Membership Recruitment and Engagement, Karen Schmitt, for Advocacy, Laura Petrie for Planning and Fundraising and Darlene Allen for her service on the State Board.
 At the Convention David Allen was elected to serve on the LWVMI State Board of Directors for 2021-2023 and he was a workshop presenter covering the topic “Why Your League Should Have an Observer Corps?”

 Learn more about Redistricting

 Read the Voter Newsletter

 Download a calendar of our coming events

-Click to learn about our League projects.
+Click the images below to learn about our League projects.